URSec/CheckedC-Tutorial-PLDI22/README.md

 ```

 ## Launch and enter the docker image from a terminal
-After `docker` and `docker-compose` are installed, you can launch the docker
+After `docker` and `docker-compose` are installed, you can launch a docker
-image by running:
+container by running the `run` script.
+The script will automatically download
+the docker image the first time you run it, and launches a container.

+### Linux/MacOS
 ```shell
 ./run.sh
 ```

+### Windows
 For Windows Users, double click `run.bat` to launch the shell.